spotadev/next-id-github-wallet/README.md

 # README

-**NOTE:**  Update 29/01/2024 This code is not complete .I am still working on it
+**NOTE:**  Update 29/01/2024 This code is not complete.
+I am still working on it

 ## What is this project about?